 As previously mentioned, if teaching via Zoom, you'll likely be able to use most of your typical in-class activities.
 However, instead of trying to take what you would have done in the classroom and graft it onto an online delivery, this might be an excellent opportunity for you to try something new!

-For this process, we would urge you to consider the concept of backwards design: What are your course objectives?
+For this process, we urge you to consider backward design: What are your course objectives?
 How can these be measured in an authentic way?
 What projects or assignments can students do that will demonstrate mastery of these objectives?
-Utilizing project based or authentic assessments wherever possible will also reduce the fear of cheating.
+Utilizing project-based or authentic assessments wherever possible will also reduce the fear of cheating.

-For suggestions of different activities and assessments you could utilize during a period of remote learning, check out these resources:
+For suggestions of different activities and assessments you could use during remote learning, check out these resources.